 Pro-Tip: Log-in with your UVM email address to connect it to your account – no need to create a new account!

-Each guide features customizable schedules, campus maps, FAQs and other tips, tools, and resources to help you navigate key programs.
+Your guide to Week of Welcome and more!
+Download guides that features customizable schedules, campus maps, FAQs and other tips, tools, and resources to help you navigate key programs.
 You can even use the UVM Compass to meet people, share photos and connect on social media and more.

 We all chose UVM to land ourselves an awesome job – right (right?!)?
 Luckily you can get a little Career Center help with Handshake – a college-to-career network of students, alums, and employers that spans the nation.
 By downloading the handshake app, you can pick (or update) your interest group(s) to get personalized job and internship recommendations, discover and register for local career events, schedule appointments with career counselors, request an online resume or cover letter review and navigate career fairs to locate the employers you’re most interested in.